 Forget about sharing space with 300 other people on a Boeing 777, one of the most luxurious private jets.
 The Crystal Skye, a Boeing 777-200LR owned and operated by Crystal Cruises, seats a maximum of 88 in elegant comfort.
 The 200LR has one of the world’s largest ranges, meaning you can fly non-stop for 19 hours while enjoying a one-of-a-kind VIP party in the sky.

-Relax in Crystal Exclusive Class seats with individual power outlets, USB ports and WiFi.
-Seats are staggered to provide maximum privacy and views and, when you want to snooze, each converts to a lie-flat bed.
+Relax in Crystal Exclusive Class seats with individual power outlets and USB ports.
+When you want to snooze, seats convert to a lie-flat bed.

 You won’t be stuck in your seat during the flight, though.
-Visit the plane’s social area, featuring lounge seating, a stand-up bar and a restaurant with tables for eight.
+Visit the plane’s social area, featuring lounge seating, a stand-up bar and a prestige restaurant.